egc112/OpenWRT-egc-add-on/wireguard-watchdog/readme.md

    Then use ping-host as ping address and all addresses of ping-host will be used in a round robin method, this also adds redundancy if one server is down e.g.:
    `/usr/share/owrt-wg-watchdog.sh 10 ping-host &`
    This will ping every 10 seconds, after a delay of 120 seconds on startup, to ping-host (= 8.8.8.8 and 9.9.9.9)
-7. reboot
+6. reboot
-8. View log with: `logread -e watchdog`, debug by removing the # on the second line of the script, view with: `logread | grep debug`
+7. View log with: `logread -e watchdog`, debug by removing the # on the second line of the script, view with: `logread | grep debug`
-9. You can test the script by blocking the endpoint address of a tunnel with:
+8. You can test the script by blocking the endpoint address of a tunnel with:
    `nft insert rule inet fw4 output ip daddr <ip-endpoint-address> counter reject`
     do not forget to reset the firewall (service firewall restart) or remove the rule
+9. To stop a running script, do from the command line: `killall owrt-wg-watchdog.sh`